eniac/MimicNet/README.md

 ### Run full process

-To start, run the following command in order to train a mimic model for a specific variant.
+To start, run the following command in order to train a Mimic model for a specific variant.
 ```bash
 # Currently supported variants are tcp, dctcp and homa
 ./run_all <<VARIANT>>